emmet-horgan/emmet-horgan.github.io/content/posts/2025/dft-from-cft.md

 This result is pretty much the discrete version of the continuous case.
 In the continuous case, it was zero other than if the frequencies were the same.
 In the discrete case we can see that this holds but is now a pulse train separated by \(2\pi\) which makes sense considering that the spectrum in the discrete case is also \(2\pi\) periodic.

 Ok now we can compute the spectrum of a discrete input signal which is great.
 The signal is invertible (we did not derive here but showed that the complex exponentials are orthogonal.
 The spectrum is continuous so you can use the inverse continuous Fourier transform and resample) too which is great.
 But the problem is that this method is still wholly impractical.
-We need to compute an infinite sum (computers don't have infinite memory or inifite length sequences in real life) and the resultant spectrum is periodic, which is great for theoretical purposes but for actual computation is not very practical.
+We need to compute an infinite sum (computers don't have infinite memory or inifite length sequences in real life) and the resultant spectrum is a continuous function, which is great for theoretical purposes but for actual computation is not very practical.
 In practise most signals we deal with are of a finite length, which in the case of the DTFT will have the effect multiplying the input sequence by a rectangular window which will make all samples outside the input sequence lengths equal to zero.
 The effect on the spectrum is that multiplication in the time-domain is convolution in the frequency domain, meaning that the spectrum will be convolved with a sinc function which will distort the spectrum which is not ideal.

 Our next question should be, in what cases can we compute the DTFT of finite length sequence in which we get an accurate undistorted result ?
 Well to get such a result that would mean that all of the frequency information of interest would be need to be contained in the finite length input which we have.
-The most example of that case would be a periodic signal whose period is equal to length of the input signal i.e. \(N\) meaning that we have exactly one period of the signal.
+The most obvious example of that case would be a periodic signal whose period is equal to length of the input signal i.e. \(N\) meaning that we have exactly one period of the signal.
 We can represent that by splitting the DTFT into two sums where we compute the index by summing a combination of the two sum variables,

 $$ X(\omega) = \sum_{k=-\infty}^{+\infty}\sum_{n=0}^{N-1}x\left[n+kN\right]e^{-j\omega (n+kN)} $$